Get your own e-bike

 - Think about your use case.
 Are you getting an e-bike to commute to work?
 To carry groceries home from the store?
 To bike a kid to school?
 Different e-bike models work for different use cases.
 If you’re planning on carrying cargo or kids, it might be worth springing for an e-bike with a high-capacity rear rack and high-quality brakes (we prefer hydraulic brakes for cargo).

 - Read reviews.
-There are many e-bike review sites out there.
-Electric Bike Report has reviews of many popular brands and models.
+Electric Bike Report and Electric Bike Review have reviews of many popular brands and models.
 There’s also a very active and friendly subreddit, and Facebook groups for many popular e-bike makers.
 Of course, take anything you read online with a grain of salt.

-- Figure out maintenance.
+- Make a plan for maintenance.
 Many bike shops in the Charlottesville area will do mechanical work on e-bikes, like adjusting your brakes or doing a tune-up.
 But they may not be able to work on the electronics in your e-bike.
 Ask a bike shop if they’ll work on the e-bike you’re considering.

 Once you get your e-bike